-Successor representation: An RL model using anticipated future states of the environment for predictive generalization. such as encoding spatial orientations, boundaries, and distance to objects (see Moser et al. 2014; Peer et al. 2021; Epstein et al. 2017, for reviews).
-And as Tolman originally speculated, cognitive maps are not only restricted to representing spatial structure.
-Rather, the same neural machinery used for spatial navigation also encodes relational and structural knowledge across a wide range of domains, including social relationships (Tavares et al. 2015), smells (Bao et al. 2019), abstract visual features (Constantinescu et al. 2016), and the connectivity of hidden graph structures (Garvert et al. 2017).
+relational and structural knowledge across a wide range of domains, including social relationships (Tavares et al. 2015), smells (Bao et al. 2019), abstract visual features (Constantinescu et al. 2016), and the connectivity of hidden graph structures (Garvert et al. 2017).

-One influential account of structure learning in the hippocampal-entorhinal system is the Successor Representation (SR; Dayan 1993; Stachenfeld et al. 2017).
-Originally developed as a method to improve the generalization of Temporal Difference (TD) learning (Sutton & Barto 2018), the SR describes a decomposition of the value function into a similarity matrix and the singular rewards of each state (Figure 4a).
+One influential account of structure learning in the hippocampal-entorhinal system is the Successor Representation (SR; Dayan 1993, Stachenfeld et al. 2017).
+Originally developed as a method to improve the generalization of Temporal Difference learning (Sutton & Barto 2018), the SR describes a decomposition of the value function into a similarity matrix and the singular rewards of each state (Figure 4a).
 The similarity matrix quantifies the similarity between each pair of states based on expected future state transitions, influenced by both the structure of the environment and the agent's behavioral policy (i.e., how the agent moves around in the environment), and thus corresponds to an explicit, graph-like representation of the environment (Peer et al. 2021).
-The value generalizations predicted by the SR-taking the form of a linear function of state similarities and reward observationscapture the underlying transition dynamics and connectivity structure of the environment, with stronger generalizations between well-connected states.
-Related methods using kernel similarity (Gershman et al. 2017; Wu et al. 2021, Figure 2c) rather than SR similarity, operate on similar principles, with exact equivalencies in special cases (Machado et al. 2018).
-For example, Garvert et al. (2023) showed that a Gaussian Process kernel can be approximated by the successor representation of visited states in an open environment and then used to successfully predict human choices in a bandit task, illustrating a continuity between cognitive maps and value generalization using function learning.
+The value generalizations predicted by the SR-taking the form of a linear function of state similarities and reward observations-capture the underlying transition dynamics and connectivity structure of the environment, with stronger generalizations between well-connected states.
+Related methods using kernel similarity (Gershman et al. 2017, Wu et al. 2021) (see Figure 2c) rather than SR similarity operate on similar principles, with exact equivalencies in special cases (Machado et al. 2018).
+For example, Garvert et al. (2023) showed that a Gaussian Process kernel can be approximated by the SR of visited states in an open environment and then used to successfully predict human choices in a bandit task, illustrating a continuity between cognitive maps and value generalization using function learning.

 Overall, the SR provides an elegant and simple theory of structure learning within the RL framework, where similarity-based representations acquired through associative learning enable structure-informed generalization via value function approximation.
 However, the slowness of this learning process may fall short of explaining the full efficiency with which humans learn relational structure.
-Other recent theories of cognitive map learning such as the Tolman Eichenbaum Machine (TEM; Whittington et al. 2020) combine path integration with conjunctive memory to more efficiently learn latent structure.
-And while the TEM is capable of transferring learned structures to new environments, it still cannot infer entirely novel structures.
-In contrast, humans can reason compositionally about new relational structures that they have never experienced before (Mark et al. 2020; Rubino et al. 2023).
-Consider how you can imagine novel food combinations that have never been observed (e.g., tea-flavored jelly, Barron et al. 2013, or broccoli-flavored ice cream, Gershman et al. 2017) or novel configurations of previously encountered structures, such as predicting where your gate might be when racing through a foreign airport to catch a connecting flight.
+Other recent theories of cognitive map learning such as the Tolman-Eichenbaum Machine (TEM; Whittington et al. 2020) combine path integration with conjunctive memory to more efficiently learn latent structure.
+While the TEM is capable of transferring learned structures to new environments, it still cannot infer entirely novel structures.
+In contrast, humans can anticipated future states of the environment for predictive generalization reason compositionally about new relational structures that they have never experienced before (Mark et al. 2020, Rubino et al. 2023).
+Consider how you can imagine novel food combinations that have never been observed [e.g., tea-flavored jelly (Barron et al. 2013) or broccoli-flavored ice cream (Gershman et al. 2017)] or novel configurations of previously encountered structures, such as predicting where your gate might be when racing through a foreign airport to catch a connecting flight.
 This highlights the necessity for more explicit, rule-based theories of cognitive map learning, which is an area ripe for further exploration.